 Any person issued with a business license has the following rights:

-- to engage in a business activity within the scope the business license and in compliance with this Proclamation, regulations and directives issued hereunder and provisions of other laws related to business activity;
+- to engage in a business activity within the scope the business license and in compliance with this Proclamation, regulations, and directives issued hereunder and provisions of other laws related to business activity;

-- not be compelled to obtain additional business license for branches he opens to engage in a similar business;
+- not be compelled to obtain an additional business license for branches he opens to engage in a similar business;

 - to obtain information on commercial registration and licensing service;